 Highlights

-• Keep well watered
+- Keep well watered

-• Do not remove ties
+- Do not remove cable ties

-• Pinch new growth off the trunk
+- Pinch new growth off the trunk

-• Use loam soil for potting up
+- Use Loam Soil for potting up

-• Feed from March up to June
+- Feed from March up to June

-• Trim crown 2 to 4 times a year
+- Trim crown 2 to 4 times a year

-• Do not trim after Late July before Winter
+- Do not trim after Late July before Winter

-• Leave outside all year round (Full Hardy)
+- Leave outside all year round (Full Hardy)

-• Lifespan up to 25 years
+- Lifespan up to 25 years

 Important

-To keep the visual effect of the Twisted trunk when new growth appears, simply use your fingers and pinch it off.
 Do this as promptly as possible before the growth toughens up and is harder to remove without damaging the bark.

 Over the years, the diameter of the twisted decorative trunk will gradually increase while maintaining its design, though it will lose its violet colour, and take on an aged bark appearance.